jillesvangurp/www.jillesvangurp.com/_posts/2007-08-15-xampp-skype-and-port-80.md

 <strong>Update.</strong>

-After playing with drupal 5.2 and a development snapshot of 6.0, IÃ¢â‚¬â„¢ve decided not to migrate because simply the migration is too hard currently.
+After playing with drupal 5.2 and a development snapshot of 6.0, I've decided not to migrate because simply the migration is too hard currently.
 There is only a seriously outdated module for drupal 4.7 which can only migrate wordpress version 2.0.
 In other words, this is unlikely to work for my blog without a lot of tinkering.
 Additionally, moving from drupal to something else is likely not exactly trivial either.
 I migrated from pivot to wordpress early 2006.
 That was quite painless since wordpress has excellent import feature.
 Drupal lacks such features and wordpress has no Drupal import as far as I know (would be hard due to the generic node datastructure in drupal).

 BTW.
-IÃ¢â‚¬â„¢ve spent some time researching the topic.
+I've spent some time researching the topic.
 This link here is the most informative I was able to find: http://drupal.org/node/69706.
 Be sure to also check the comments.

-IÃ¢â‚¬â„¢ve taken a brief look at joomla too.
+I've taken a brief look at joomla too.
 Interesting product but not really designed for Blogs.
-Overall, IÃ¢â‚¬â„¢m pretty happy with wordpress.
-ItÃ¢â‚¬â„¢s just that I want proper openid support.
+Overall, I'm pretty happy with wordpress.
+It's just that I want proper openid support.